 What are people’s opinions on it today?

-However, some say that if it was stopped, darker mornings in winter would be more unsafe - for example on the school run early in the morning.
+However, some say that if it was stopped, darker mornings in winter would be more unsafe, for example on the roads.
 Some industries such as agriculture also rely on there being lots of sunlight available for them to work in.

 While there’s no clear answer just yet, one thing that we can agree on is that most of us will forget it’s coming.